John David Crow: Professional career

-In 1965, he played fourteen games and rushed for 514 yards with 132 carries while catching 28 passes for 493 yards; he made his fourth and final Pro Bowl while receiving votes for Comeback Player of the Year.
+Crow was traded to the San Francisco 49ers ahead of the 1965 season for veteran defensive back Abe Woodson, he played fourteen games and rushed for 514 yards with 132 carries while catching 28 passes for 493 yards; he made his fourth and final Pro Bowl while receiving votes for Comeback Player of the Year.
 He rushed for over 475 yards with receiving yards of over 300 in each of the next two seasons while playing in all fourteen games.
 Crow finished his career with the San Francisco 49ers.
 Crow received the annual Len Eshmont Award twice, in 1966 and 1967, voted by the players and given to the 49er who best exemplifies the "inspirational and courageous play" of Len Eshmont.
 In his final season in 1968, he primarily played tight end, and he caught 31 passes for 531 yards with five touchdowns.

 In total, Crow scored 74 touchdowns over his career (38 rushing, 35 receiving, one fumble recovery) while also throwing five touchdown passes.
+His 74 touchdowns were 13th best all-time in football history upon his retirement.
 In 125 games, he rushed for 4,963 yards on 1,157 carries while catching 258 passes for 3,699 yards.

+NFL career statistics

 Coaching career

 When his playing career ended, Crow became a coach.
 In 1969, he was named the offensive backfield coach under Bryant at Alabama, a position he retained until 1971.
-He was personally close to Bryant, under whom Crow's late son, John David "Johnny" Crow Jr., played at Alabama.
+He was personally close to Bryant, under whom Crow's son, John David "Johnny" Crow Jr., played at Alabama.

 He later worked as an assistant coach with the Cleveland Browns and the San Diego Chargers.